effectfully-ou/sketches/haskell-emacs-jump-to-definition/README.md

 On save `hasktags-emacs` will recursively search up the directory tree to find the `TAGS` file and repopulate it if it exists.
 If there is no such file, nothing happens.
 So you need to create such a file manually.
 The root of your project is a good place to create it in, unless the project is huge.

 You'll also need to tell Emacs how to locate the `TAGS` file using the same "recursively search up the directory tree" logic.
-I've found this piece of code on the Internet (full code is in the `code.el` file):
+I've found this piece of code on the Internet (**full code from now on is in the `code.el` file**):

 ```elisp
 (defun jds-find-tags-file ()